-- 5.4.1 When switched on, the radio shall initiate automatic self-testing using the GSM IMSI attach procedure (including the automatic selection of the default loudspeaker volume see table 5-1).
-(M) - 5.4.2 Upon switch on, the Cab radio shall be registered with a mobile network (see section 10.5).
-(M) - 5.4.3 If registration is not successful an audible and visual indication shall be provided.
-(M) - 5.4.4 Upon registration, the mobile shall be accessible by calling the MSISDN or the Engine or Coach number with which it is associated.
+- 5.4.1 When switched on, the radio shall initiate automatic self-testing using the GSM IMSI attach procedure.
+(MI) - 5.4.1i When switched on, the radio shall initiate automatic selection of the default setting of the loudspeaker volume (see table 5-1).
+(MI) - 5.4.2 Upon switch on, the Cab radio shall be registered with a mobile network (see section 10.5).
+(MI) - 5.4.3 If registration is not successful an audible and visual indication shall be provided.
+(MI) - 5.4.4 Upon registration, the mobile shall be accessible by calling the MSISDN or the Engine or Coach number with which it is associated.
 This shall require the home network database to maintain this correlation.
-(M)
+(MI)